 Asynchronous Co-op PvE is most common in midcore games with guild mechanics.
 For example, a top-performing turn-based RPG Star Wars: Galaxy of Heroes has a feature called Guild Raids, where guild members fight asynchronously against challenging bosses with a shared health bar among the whole guild.

 Idle RPG game Ulala: Idle Adventure offers an interesting way to co-op with other players through its core gameplay.
 Players team up in groups of four and fight monsters asynchronously, while level progression is synchronously shared among the team.

 PvP and competition are an integral part of many mobile titles and, in general, a great way to add depth to the gameplay experience.
 However, injecting co-op elements to your regular PvP will also boost the sense of community and working together.
 Competitive co-op modes can be split into two categories: ones happening through guilds and ones where players group up with their friends or random players.

 Guild Wars and competitions are guild-related competitive tasks or stages that guild members complete together against other guilds.
-Guild Wars usually happen in a PvP setting where guilds battle against each other in real time, often found in midcore games.
-Guild competitions, on the other hand, are non-PvP related activities.
-For example, competitions to find out which guild completes the most tasks within a set time.
+Guild Wars usually happen in a PvP setting where guilds battle against each other in real-time, often found in midcore games.
+On the other hand, guild competitions are non-PvP related activities — for example, competitions to find out which guild completes the most tasks within a set time.